sistedes/library.manager/README.md

   -h, --help      Show this help message and exit.
   -V, --version   Print version information and exit.
 Commands:
   init            Initializes the JSON files required to generate the
                     proceedings of a Sistedes conference from EasyChair data. sync-authors    Synchronizes the authors information between the local submissions and the Sistedes Digital Library, trying to match existing authors in the library with local authors.
                     In case the authors do not exist in the library, creates them.
 Already identified authors will be skipped when running in normal mode. validate        Validates that the conference data is ready for submission without performing any modification. publish         Publishes the specified edition in the Sistedes Digital Library.
-Published elements will be recorded locally to avoid recreating them. list                Generates different listings of the conference data. split               (EXPERIMENTAL) Splits a single PDF file containing the full proceedings of a conference and sets up the JSON files required to generate the proceedings in the new Digital Library. curate-authors      Launches all the curation tasks that may be applicable to newly created authors in the Sistedes Digital Library.
+Published elements will be recorded locally to avoid recreating them. list            Generates different listings of the conference data. curate-authors  Launches all the curation tasks that may be applicable to newly created authors in the Sistedes Digital Library.
                     Since the process is executed asynchonously by DSpace, no feedback about the execution result is given.
-The DSpace UI can be used to get more feedback.
+The DSpace UI can be used to get more feedback. discard-uuids   Deletes the Sistedes UUIDs for the specified elements of the proceedings. split           (EXPERIMENTAL) Splits a single PDF file containing the full proceedings of a conference and sets up the JSON files required to generate the proceedings in the new Digital Library.
 ```

 Next, we describe the CLI options for each subcommand.